 A private defense lawyer also may have the means to track down security camera footage to prove a client’s innocence.
 And a private attorney is also likely to have paralegals and others on staff to assist in handling a case and protecting a defendant’s legal rights.

 You also may find it far easier to contact your private attorney than a public defender, whose abilities are spread thinly over a wide array of cases, with little time to process them.

 Contact Houston Criminal Defense Lawyer Neal Davis

-When you contact us at the Neal Davis Law Firm, you will receive a free legal review of your pending case.
+When you contact us at the Neal Davis Law Firm, you will receive a legal review of your pending case.